zapta/serial_packets_py/README.md

 A: This is a good idea, but we are not working on it as of May 2023.
 We would any recommendations or implementations of such a portable API.

 ---

+**Q**: Is there a serial sniffer for the Serial Packets protocol?

+A: Note at the moment, but if you will implement one, we would love to a reference it here.
+It can be implemented for example with a Python program or with an Arduino sketch.